lilab-stanford/HEX/README.md

 ===========
 ## AI-enabled virtual spatial proteomics from histopathology for interpretable biomarker discovery in lung cancer

 **Abstract:** Spatial proteomics enables high-resolution mapping of protein expression and can transform our understanding of biology and disease.
-However, significant challenges remain for the clinical translation, including cost, complexity, and scalability.
-Here, we present HEX (H&E to protein eXpression), an AI model designed to computationally generate spatial proteomics profiles from standard histopathology slides.
-Trained on 755,000 histopathology images with matched protein expression, HEX accurately predicts the expression of 40 biomarkers encompassing immune, structural, and functional programs from H&E images.
-HEX demonstrates substantial performance gains over alternative methods in validation datasets comprised of 372 tumor samples.
-We develop a multimodal data integration approach that combines the original H&E and AI-derived virtual spatial proteomics to enhance outcome prediction.
-Applied to six independent NSCLC cohorts totaling 2,298 patients, HEX-enabled multimodal integration improved prognostic accuracy by 22% and immunotherapy response prediction by 24–39% compared with conventional clinicopathological and molecular biomarkers.
-Biological interpretation revealed spatially organized tumor–immune niches predictive of therapeutic response, including the co-localization of stem-like T helper cells and cytotoxic T cells in responders, and immunosuppressive tumor-associated macrophage and neutrophil aggregates in non-responders.
+However, major challenges remain for clinical translation, including cost, complexity and scalability.
+Here we present H&E to protein expression (HEX), an AI model designed to computationally generate spatial proteomics profiles from standard histopathology slides.
+Trained and validated on 819,000 histopathology image tiles with matched protein expression from 382 tumor samples, HEX accurately predicts the expression of 40 biomarkers encompassing immune, structural and functional programs.
+HEX demonstrates substantial performance gains over alternative methods for protein expression prediction from H&E images.
+We develop a multimodal data integration approach that combines the original H&E image and AI-derived virtual spatial proteomics to enhance outcome prediction.
+Applied to six independent non-small-cell lung cancer cohorts totaling 2,298 patients, HEX-enabled multimodal integration improved prognostic accuracy by 22% and immunotherapy response prediction by 24–39% compared with conventional clinicopathological and molecular biomarkers.
+Biological interpretation revealed spatially organized tumor–immune niches predictive of therapeutic response, including the co-localization of T helper cells and cytotoxic T cells in responders, and immunosuppressive tumor-associated macrophage and neutrophil aggregates in non-responders.
 HEX provides a low-cost and scalable approach to study spatial biology and enables the discovery and clinical translation of interpretable biomarkers for precision medicine.

 ## Dependencies: